-If you hold your shares in a brokerage account, your shares will not be voted in the election of directors unless you provide explicit instructions to your broker as to how you wish to vote your shares.
-Under a recent change to a New York Stock Exchange rule governing discretionary voting of proxies by the exchange's members, your broker will no longer be permitted to vote shares with respect to the election of directors without voting instructions from the beneficial owner of such shares.
+If you hold your shares in a brokerage account, your shares will not be voted in the election of directors, the vote on the compensation of the Company's named executive officers or the vote on the frequency of holding a vote on the compensation of the Company's named executive officers unless you provide explicit instructions to your broker as to how you wish to vote your shares.
+Under the New York Stock Exchange rules governing discretionary voting of proxies by the exchange's members, your broker is not permitted to vote shares with respect non-routine matters such as the election of directors, the vote on compensation or the vote on the frequency of holding a vote on compensation without voting instructions from the beneficial owner of such shares.

-By Order of the Board of Directors,

-Randle F. Rose

-Senior Vice President,

-Chief Administrative Officer and Secretary
+By Order of the Board of Directors, Randle F. Rose Senior Vice President, Chief Administrative Officer and Secretary